This project is temporarily closed

-Night-flying insects like moths, beetles (and even mosquitoes) provide pollination to flowers that stay open at night, and the strong perfumes of plants like honeysuckle and jasmine specifically evolved to draw in moths in the darkness.
+Night-flying insects like moths, beetles, flies (even mosquitoes) provide pollination to flowers that stay open at night.
+The strong perfumes of plants like honeysuckle and jasmine specifically evolved to draw in moths in the darkness.
 Recent work has suggested that nocturnal insect pollination might be more important than we thought (https://www.sciencedaily.com/releases/2018/09/180918110914.htm), but in general we don't know a huge amount about how much pollination is provided by nocturnal insects, or what effects our own changes to the nighttime landscape (with streetlights or garden lamps) might have.

 The Buzz Club are going to investigate!

 There are two broad parts to the project, and we're trying out various ideas within these:

 Last year we looked at nocturnal insects that could be found in different places in gardens (see our latest newsletter for results).
 In 2022 we're going to focus specifically on insects seen in flowers at night.

 Polli-Nightors: Walk (2022)